port-zero/website/content/jobs/2019_Student_Employee.md

 **Your role:**

 You will work in a small and effective team, supporting them by deploying and maintaing all kinds of internal services.
-You’ll also be able to pair with the rest of the team on client projects, picking up different toolchains, stacks, and programming languages in the process!
+You’ll also be able to pair with the rest of the team on client projects, and pick up different toolchains, stacks, and programming languages in the process!

 **What you can expect:**